KrugerMP/ConfigCrafter/csharp/Overview.md

-# EditorConfig Configurations

-This directory contains a collection of `.editorconfig` files designed to enforce consistent coding styles across various programming languages and frameworks.
+languages and frameworks.
 Each file is tailored to specific use cases, with detailed settings to ensure clarity, maintainability, and compatibility with EditorConfig-supported editors.

 ## Overview